 - Apply ice cubes on the canker sores.
 Slowly dissolve ice chips over tha affected area to lessen the inflammation and pain.

 - Aloe vera is rich in anti-inflammatory and antibacterial properties that lessens the pain and eliminate canker sores.
-Extract the juice from the fresh aloe vera plant and apply it directly on the canker sores several times every day.
+Generally, extract the juice from the fresh aloe vera plant and apply it directly on the canker sores several times every day.

 - Baking soda has anti-inflammatory and antibacterial properties and restores the pH balance of the mouth.
 Mix baking soda and a few drops of water.
 Mix well until it becomes a paste and apply on the affected area.